simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fixed a bug in MDQ metadata expiration
 * Resolved a possible object injection vulnerability in MDQ metadata cache
 * Bumped dependencies
+* Fixed a TypeError when accessing the module.php endpoint without specifying a module (#1907)

 `metarefresh`